VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 By default only logged in users with the `gravityforms_view_entries` capability are allowed to download files in bulk.
 You can use the `bdfgf_download_permission` filter to expand permission check.

-= Can I add extra files on the server which were not uploaded to the zip archive?
+= Can I add additional files to the zip archive?

 The Plugin provides a filter `bdfgf_single_entry_uploaded_files` and an action `bdfgf_after_uploaded_files` to do this.
 You can add extra files to every single entry or to the whole zip archive beside the entries.